EoghainOB/EoghainOB/README.md

 ### Hello 👋

-I am Eoghain, a full stack Javascript developer originally from Ireland 🇮🇪, living in the Netherlands 🇳🇱.
+I am Eoghain, a full stack Javascript/Typescript developer originally from Ireland 🇮🇪, living in the Netherlands 🇳🇱.

-<p>- Have learned to ❤️ React.<br>
-- 🤔 Currently getting my head around Typescript.</p>
+I love working with React together with APIs and Databases such as MongoDB and SQLite.
+I am happiest creating the front end but in the past weeks I have been getting more and more into the backend, working with authentication and encryption.
+I like to expand my knowledge even if it means getting way out of my comfort zone.

 <img width=400 src="https://user-images.githubusercontent.com/110406695/211776603-b68cd748-702b-4316-9bad-eb8d3ce58bc7.png"/>